rust-lang-nursery/rust-cookbook/src/file/dir/loops.md

 use std::path::{Path, PathBuf};
 use same_file::is_same_file;

-// Check this path against all of its parents fn contains_loop<P: AsRef<Path>>(path: P) -> io::Result<Option<(PathBuf, PathBuf)>> {
+fn contains_loop<P: AsRef<Path>>(path: P) -> io::Result<Option<(PathBuf, PathBuf)>> {
     let path = path.as_ref();
     let mut path_buf = path.to_path_buf();